Nelkon01/afri_flavours/README.md

 - During the final testing phase of the store's functionality, I encountered a significant bug related to the purchase confirmation email system.
 Upon completing a purchase, I expected to receive a confirmation email detailing the order.
 However, the email failed to be delivered to the test users, leading to concerns about the reliability of the purchase process.
   - This has been fixed by updating the email settings in the settings.py file to include the correct email host, port, and credentials.
 The email backend was also updated to use the SMTP protocol for sending emails.

- **Purchase Confirmation Page and Emaiil displaying 0 for order total and delivery
+ **Purchase Confirmation Page and Emaiil displaying 0 for order total and delivery**
  - As shown below
 ![image](https://github.com/Nelkon01/afri_flavours/assets/54297166/969e08d1-e41c-4e93-99fc-57f1b7e35653)
 ![Image from iOS](https://github.com/Nelkon01/afri_flavours/assets/54297166/ad4062e0-654d-4f20-8ca4-1181705e11be)

  ** Account Confirmation Email leads to an Error
+- I had to create a custom view to handle the user email confirmation and over ride the allauth one.

 **Security Vulnerability - Unauthorized Access to User Comments / Order History**
 - While conducting a review of the platform's security, I identified a bug that poses a significant risk to user accounts and their associated reviews.
 This bug allows unauthorized users to access and edit reviews, also order history that belongs to other users' accounts.
 Furthermore, the bug enables users to copy links that lead directly to other user's accounts, granting unauthorized access.